Bert-JanP/Open-Source-Threat-Intel-Feeds/README.md

     ```
     Vendor;Description;Category;Url
     ```
-3. Lastly, the source must be free and usable without any account or API token needed.
+3. The source must be free and usable without any account or API token needed.
+4. Use the [Validator.py](./Scripts/Validator.py) script to validate the content of the CSV file.
+This can be done by running it in the *script* directory.
+5. Update the IOC Feed Statistics table by running the [GenerateTableStatistics.py](./Scripts/GenerateTableStatistics.py) which will save the markdown table in the *StatisticsTable.md* file.
+This table can then be pasted above.

 # Abuse.ch
 - https://sslbl.abuse.ch/blacklist/sslblacklist.csv